-Assets of disposal group and Convertible note held
+Assets of disposal group and current financial assets held by disposal group in prior year.

-As disclosed in note 3, the Directors believe the expected proceeds from sale of US subsidiary Afranex (Alaska) Limited, which holds all US assets, are highly likely, and with no expected loss if the counterparty is unable to complete the payments.
-Although this is not a financial asset, the expected sale amounts are the basis for valuing the assets of the disposal group without any impairment.
+As disclosed in note 3, the Directors believed at 30 June 2022 that the expected proceeds from sale of then US subsidiary Afranex (Alaska) Limited, which held all US assets, was highly likely, and with no expected loss if the counterparty was unable to complete the payments.
+Although this was not a financial asset, the expected sale amounts were the basis for valuing the assets of the disposal group without any impairment.
+This risk was extinguished by the modification to the sale agreement and subsequent receipt of \$750,000 in March 2023 as disclosed in note 3.